iw-tom/policies/ISO-27001/README.md

 ## The Process
 * The ISMS Committee are responsible for maintaining and updating the policies.
 * This committee meets at least quarterly and reviews all policies annually.
-* The ISMS Committee requires one Director and two Principal Consultants to be actively engaged to approve any matters affecting Security policies and personnel
+* The ISMS Committee requires at least one Director to be actively engaged to approve any matters affecting Security policies and personnel

 ## The ISMS Committee
 Group Members:
-* Directors - Paul Henshaw, Matt Gaffney, Dan Rathbone, Tom Walton, Mike Bates & Mat Barrow
+* Directors - Tom Walton, Rob Symons, Kate Walton
-* ISMS Manager (acting) - Steve Anderson
+* ISMS Manager (acting) - Tom Walton
-* Legal Counsel - Clare Mackintosh
-* Board Members (nominated):
-   * Leeds - Steve Anderson, Neil Dunlop, Ed Marshall & Clem Pickering
-   * Manchester - David Postle & Adrian Hesketh
-   * London - Neil Jennings, Paul Lucas, Rob Whittick & Richard Allen

-Contact Email: isms@infinityworks.com
+Contact Email: isms@opus.works

 Information Security Roles and Responsibilities [view here](security#information-security-roles-and-responsibilities)